DaniF5132/odin-recipes/README.md

 # odin-recipes
 HTML project from ODIN

-The project aims to build a basic recipe website
+The project aims to build a basic recipe website using only HTML